Shura (English singer): 2017–present: forevher

 In 2018, she was reported working in the studio on new music with frequent collaborator Joel Pott, as well as Tourist and Totally Enormous Extinct Dinosaurs.

 In 2019, she made a comeback after three years of silence, when she collaborated with British musician Tourist on the song "Love Theme", which was released on Valentine's Day through his second album Everyday.
 Tourist explained that the song was a concept originally written by Shura and had a piano demo that was sent to him by her with the lyrics "I don't want to be the centre of attention, but I want your love".
 The following month, Shura announced her comeback single, entitled "BKLYNLDN", alternatively titled "Brooklyn London".
 It was premiered by Phil Taggart on BBC Radio 1 on 10 March 2019 where it was revealed as the "Chillest Record".

 Shura's album Forevher was released on 16 August 2019 via Secretly Canadian.
 Shura announced the album on 12 June 2019 with the release of single "Religion (U Can Lay Your Hands on Me)".

 In a November 2019 interview with The Guardian, former Spice Girls member Melanie C revealed that she has been working on her eighth studio album with Shura.

 On 16 March 2020, Shura released the single "elevator girl" featuring the Philadelphia rapper Ivy Sole.
 She released an alternate version titled "elevator girl (Space Tape Edit)" on 22 May 2020.
+On 19 July 2023, Shura was featured on the single "Call Me A Lioness", released in celebration of the 2023 FIFA Women's World Cup.
+The single also featured Olivia Dean, Melanie C, Marika Hackman among others.

+Shura released her third studio album, I Got Too Sad for My Friends, via Play It Again Sam, on 30 May 2025.

 Personal life

 Shura was born in Hammersmith, London, and grew up in Manchester.
-Her mother is a Russian actress and her father is an English documentary filmmaker.
+Her mother is Russian actress Valentina Yakunina and her father is English documentary filmmaker Richard Denton.
 Her parents divorced when she was three.
 Shura has two brothers, including a twin, Nicholas, who has starred in three of her music videos: "Touch", "White Light" and "What's It Gonna Be?".
 She began playing the guitar when she was 13 years old and started recording music at 16.
 Shura had been a promising footballer in her youth and played for Manchester City from under 11 to under 16 level, despite being a Manchester United fan.

 Shura is an out lesbian and an atheist, despite a long-standing fascination with religion.
 In summer 2014 she experienced a severe panic attack, which she described as "feel[ing] like I [was] dying."
 Her stage name comes from a short form of her first name in Russian, a language Shura is fluent in.